KaiyangZhou/CoOp/COCOOP.md

 This corresponds to the experiments in Section 4.1, i.e., Table 1.

 You will need both `scripts/cocoop/base2new_train.sh` and `scripts/cocoop/base2new_test.sh`.
-The former trains a model on base classes while the latter evaluates the trained model on new classes.
+The former trains a model on bash classes while the latter evaluates the trained model on new classes.
 Both scripts have two input arguments, i.e., `DATASET` and `SEED`.

 `DATASET` takes as input a dataset name, like `imagenet` or `caltech101`.
 The valid names are the files' names in `CoOp/configs/datasets/`.